creativecrafts/php-aws-send-email

 Latest Version on Packagist Tests Total Downloads

-A powerful and flexible PHP package for sending emails via Amazon SES (Simple Email Service) with advanced features including templating, logging, and rate limiting.
+A powerful and flexible PHP package for sending emails via Amazon SES (Simple Email Service) with advanced features including templating, attachments, logging, and rate limiting.
 This package is designed to simplify email operations while providing robust controls and customization options.

 Features